elomasney/Spill-the-Beau-Tea/TESTING.md

 **_Navigation bar responsiveness_**

-_Check responsiveness of navigation bar using Chrome DevTools to check if it worked across all devices._
+**_Check responsiveness of navigation bar using Chrome DevTools to check if it worked across all devices._**
 - The navigation bar is fully responsive, it shows links to the right hand side on larger screens and collapses into a hamburger menu on medium and smaller devices.
 This is working correctly and is responsive.

 **_Navigation Logo link_**

-_Check that navigation logo link directs user to homepage when clicked._
+**_Check that navigation logo link directs user to homepage when clicked._**
 - The navigation logo link is functioning as expected  and when clicked, takes the user back to the homepage.
 This test was successful.

 **_Navigation Links Hover Function: blue colour_**

-_Check that when mouse hovers over navigation links the text changes to blue colour_
+**_Check that when mouse hovers over navigation links the text changes to blue colour_**
 - When any of the navigation links on the navigation bar are hovered over with the mouse, they should change to a blue colour.
 All buttons function as expected and no issues were found.

 **_Hamburger menu closing after link has been selected._**

-_Check that hamburger toggle menu automatically closes after a link has been selected_
+**_Check that hamburger toggle menu automatically closes after a link has been selected_**
 - The hamburger menu toggles to show the three links provided and closes on selection of the chosen link.
 I had an issue with this on a previous project and had found the solution for this on
 [StackOverflow](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked),
 which I used in this project to ensure the issue did not occur.

 **_Category group links from dropdown menu work._**

-_Check that the user is directed to the correct category group when a category group link is selected_
+**_Check that the user is directed to the correct category group when a category group link is selected_**
 - All links take the user to the correct page

 **_Manage links from dropdown menu for Admin Users work._**

-_Check that the all links in the dropdown 'Manage' menu work_
+**_Check that the all links in the dropdown 'Manage' menu work_**
 - All links take the user to the correct page

 #### **Homepage**
 **_Homepage Hero Image Responsiveness_**

-_Check that homepage background image is responsive and scales up and down depending on the device being used._
+**_Check that homepage background image is responsive and scales up and down depending on the device being used._**
 - I ran a test for this using DevTools on Google Chrome, to show how the site looks on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The homepage hero image is fully responsive across all devices.

 **_Callout_**

-_Verify that callout is responsive and that text is displayed well on all devices._
+**_Verify that callout is responsive and that text is displayed well on all devices._**
 - I ran a test using Google Chrome Dev Tools to ensure that the callout description and button were responsive and would scale up and down depending on the device being used.
 The callout text is responsive and the text size changes slightly depending on the device being used.
 There were no issues found.

 **_Search Bar Functionality_**

-_Check that the search bar functions properly and directs the user to the products page related to their search_
+**_Check that the search bar functions properly and directs the user to the products page related to their search_**
 - The search bar works as intended and directs the user to the products page with a list of products rellated to their search.
 - It also returns a statement at the top of the search results indicating to the user the number of results found for their search.

 **_Search Bar Input Field_**

-_Check that the search bar input field will not function with an empty search field_
+**_Check that the search bar input field will not function with an empty search field_**
 - I ran this test by trying attempting to use the search button with no search query input into the search field.
 - The search function will not work with an empty field and the user is prompted to fill in the search input.
 - This test was successful

 **_Search Bar_**

-_Check that the search bar will allow the user to search by product name, brand or category and return the correct results_
+**_Check that the search bar will allow the user to search by product name, brand or category and return the correct results_**
 - I ran this test by trying attempting to search by product name, brand and category using the search bar on the homepage
 - The search function worked as expected and returned the correct products, users can search by product name, brand or category.
 - This test was successful

 **_Sign In Button_**

-_Verify that sign in button works and directs the user to the sign in page._
+**_Verify that sign in button works and directs the user to the sign in page._**
 - Button works and directs the user to the sign page where the user can sign into their account

 **_Register Button_**

-_Verify that register button works and directs the user to the register page._
+**_Verify that register button works and directs the user to the register page._**
 - Button works and directs the user to the register page to create a new account

 #### **Categories Page**
 **_Category card display responsiveness_**

-_Check responsiveness of category cards using Chrome DevTools to check if it worked across all devices._
+**_Check responsiveness of category cards using Chrome DevTools to check if it worked across all devices._**
 - I ran a test for this using DevTools on Google Chrome, to show how the category cards look on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The category cards are fully responsive across all devices.

 **_Hidden search input functionality on category cards_**

-_Check that the search function on the category card directs the user to a list of products within that category_
+**_Check that the search function on the category card directs the user to a list of products within that category_**
 - I ran a test by clicking the search icon on each category card to check if the user is directed to the correct products.
 - This test was successful and the user is directed to the correct list of products within each category.

 **_'Edit Category' & 'Delete Category' buttons_**

-_Check that the 'Edit Category' and 'Delete Category' buttons are only viewable when signed in as Admin._
+**_Check that the 'Edit Category' and 'Delete Category' buttons are only visible when signed in as Admin._**
 - I ran a test by signing in as an Admin user and the button were displayed on each card as expected.
-- I then signed in as a registered user and the buttons were no longer viewable on the category cards.
+- I then signed in as a registered user and the buttons were no longer visible on the category cards.
 - I also tested this as a guest user and the buttons are not visible to a guest user.
 - This test was successful.

 **_'Edit Category' button functionality_**

-_Check that the 'Edit Category' button directs the admin user to the edit category page._
+**_Check that the 'Edit Category' button directs the admin user to the edit category page._**
 - I ran a test by clicking on the edit category button as an Admin user.
 - I was directed to the Edit category page as expected
 - This test was successful.

 **_'Delete Category' button functionality_**

-_Check that the 'Delete Category' button triggers the SweetAlert confirmation popup._
+**_Check that the 'Delete Category' button triggers the SweetAlert confirmation popup._**
 - I ran a test by clicking on the delete category button as an Admin user.
 - The Sweet Alert popup was triggered and asked me to confirm if I wanted to delete that category.
 - This test was successful.

 **_'Delete Category' SweetAlert cancel functionality_**

-_Check that the cancel button on the 'Delete Category' SweetAlert confirmation popup works._
+**_Check that the cancel button on the 'Delete Category' SweetAlert confirmation popup works._**
 - I ran a test by clicking on the delete category button as an Admin user.
 - The Sweet Alert popup was triggered and asked me to confirm if I wanted to delete that category.
 - I then clicked cancel and remained on the categories page, the category was **NOT** deleted and the popup disappeared.